DFE-Digital/get-into-teaching-app/app/views/content/accessibility.md

 * our search bar does not programmatically indicate whether it is collapsed or expanded, which affects screen reader users.
 This fails to meet [WCAG 2.1 1.3.1 Info and Relationships (Level A)](https://www.w3.org/WAI/WCAG21/Understanding/info-and-relationships.html) and [WCAG 2.1 4.1.2 Name, Role, Value (Level A)](https://www.w3.org/WAI/WCAG21/Understanding/name-role-value.html)

-* on the Bursaries and scholarships page, the widget in the ‘What funding could I get for teacher training’ is difficult for screen reader and keyboard users to navigate due to the way the page refreshes when the selection changes.
+* on the bursaries and scholarships page, the widget in the ‘What funding could I get for teacher training’ section is difficult for screen reader and keyboard users to navigate due to the way the page refreshes when the selection changes.
 In addition, the page title is re-announced for screen reader users.
 This fails to meet [WCAG 2.1 3.2.2 On Input (Level A)](https://www.w3.org/WAI/WCAG21/Understanding/on-input.html)

 * our video content does not include all content in the audio.
 This fails to meet [WCAG 2.1 1.2.3 Audio Description or Media Alternative (Pre-recorded) (Level A)](https://www.w3.org/WAI/WCAG21/Understanding/audio-description-or-media-alternative-prerecorded.html) and [WCAG 2.1 1.2.5 Audio Description (Pre-recorded) (Level AA)](https://www.w3.org/WAI/WCAG21/Understanding/audio-description-prerecorded.html)

 * our menu and buttons have insufficient colour contrast ratios.
 This fails to meet [WCAG 2.1 1.4.3 Contrast (Minimum) (Level AA)](https://www.w3.org/WAI/WCAG21/Understanding/contrast-minimum.html)

-* our cookie modal button, the ‘How to become a teacher’ block on the home page and the Register button in the header of individual event pages all have insufficient colour contrast ratios for non-text elements.
+* the hover state of our 'Set cookie preferences' button on our cookie modal, the ‘How to become a teacher’ block on the home page and the 'Register for this event' button in the header of individual event pages all have insufficient colour contrast ratios for non-text elements.
 This fails to meet [WCAG2 1.4.11 Non-text Contrast (Level AA)](https://www.w3.org/WAI/WCAG21/Understanding/non-text-contrast.html)

 ## What we’re doing to improve accessibility